Spanish Clothing Vocabulary: Talking About Clothes in Spanish With This Guide

 - Regional variations worth knowing

-Basic clothing terms you'll actually use
+Basic clothing terms you'll use

 Let's start with the foundation.
 The word for "clothing" or "clothes" in Spanish is "la ropa," and you'll hear this everywhere.
 When someone asks "¿Qué ropa llevas?"
 (What clothes are you wearing?), they're using this essential term.